 The Meteor FTSE Super Step Down Kick Out Plan is a maximum seven year two week investment offering a potential gross investment return of 6% from year 1.

 The capital and investment return are linked to the performance of the FTSE 100 Index (the ‘Index’).

-The Securities for this Plan will be issued by Credit Suisse AG.
+The Securities purchased will be issued by Credit Suisse

 This is a capital-at-risk product.
 The investor will lose some, or all, of their money if the Final Level of the Index is below 60% of its Opening Level.
 The amount the investor would lose will equal the percentage that the Final Level of the Index is below its Opening Level.